Gold’s Journey: From Meteorites to Modern Markets

 Tracing Gold Through the Market

 If understanding how gold flows through the market is step one, then knowing exactly where gold comes from and where it has been, is step two.
-As more consumers and business’ seek greater transparency in the provenance and custody of bullion products, we are proud to have a solution that offers this possibility—tracing gold’s journey through the supply chain.
+As more consumers and businesses seek greater transparency in the provenance and custody of bullion products, we are proud to have a solution that offers this possibility—tracing gold’s journey through the supply chain.

 Introduced to our refining operations in 2024, Bullion GENESIS™ powered in part by aXedras and based on Distributed Ledger Technology (DLT), is our solution to tracking the provenance and custody of gold entering and leaving our refinery.